Last updated on 24th May 2013

 One aspect of this carefully planned initiative is strong encouragement to assess and monitor the progress of those who are getting help.
 Visiting the IAPT "Outcomes Toolkit and FAQ" web page provides access to several freely downloadable documents.
 The emphasis is on good assessment measures that are free to use.
 See below:

 IAPT Outcomes Toolkit 2008/9 PDF - this 81 page 1.1Mb Adobe PDF is the September 08 version with amended IAPT Paper Based Data Set Questionnaires.

 Last updated on 30th January 2010

 This is the third in a series of blog posts on last Wednesday's SIGN draft guideline seminar on "Non-pharmacological management of mild to moderate depression."
 The first session of the day was on "Lifestyle and Alternative/Complementary Therapies 1".
 Yesterday's blog discussed the first presenter, Ian Ross's talk on the value of exercise in depression.
 The second presentation was by Cliff Sharp, a psychiatrist from NHS borders.
 He reviewed St John's Wort & Dietary Supplements.
 He talked about the possible value of folate in treating depression when used to supplement conventional antidepressants.
 He concluded that current evidence was insufficient to determine whether folate boosts response for those on antidepressants only if their initial folate levels are low, or whether it boosts response for anyone taking antidepressants.
-See an Here are half a dozen recent research studies broadly on aspects of cognitive-behavioural therapy - computer delivery for addiction, a couple on therapist competence, CBT for compulsive shopping, a sy Do you want to hear my favourite procrastination joke?
-I'll tell you later.
+See an Here are half a dozen recent research studies broadly on aspects of cognitive-behavioural therapy - computer delivery for addiction, a couple on therapist competence, CBT for compulsive shopping, a sy He who has a Why? in life can tolerate almost any How?
 Obsessive-compulsive disorder (OCD)